 The Dubai Electricity and Water Authority also apply certain taxes on utility bills and there is also a road toll.
 Foreign citizens must also be aware that bringing or purchasing alcohol within the Emirate is subject to different tax rates.

-For details about all the taxes applied in the Emirate, please contact our Dubai company formation agents.
+For details about all the taxes applied in the UAE, please contact our Dubai company formation agents.